Training Overview

 Modern RLHF-trained models always utilize instruction finetuning followed by a mixture of the other optimization options.

 The canonical RLHF recipe circa the release of ChatGPT followed a standard three step post-training recipe where RLHF was the center piece [2] [3] [4].
-The three steps taken on top of a “base” language model (the next-token prediction model trained on large-scale web text) was:
+The three steps taken on top of a “base” language model (the next-token prediction model trained on large-scale web text) was, summarized below in fig. 3:

 - Instruction tuning on ~10K examples: This teaches the model to follow the question-answer format and teaches some basic skills from primarily human-written data.